GravityPDF/gravity-pdf-documentation/docs/v6/users/shortcodes.md

 ![The \[gravitypdf\] shortcode in the Gravity Forms text confirmation](https://resources.gravitypdf.com/uploads/2015/10/text-confirmation.png)

 The [text confirmation](https://docs.gravityforms.com/configuring-confirmations-in-gravity-forms/#text-confirmations) is the simplest Gravity Forms confirmation type.
 When selected, you can enter a message using the WordPress editor.
-To get it functioning you just need to copy and paste the sample shortcode found on the [PDF form list](managing-pdfs.md).
+To get it functioning, you just need to copy and paste the sample shortcode found on the [PDF form list](managing-pdfs.md).

 #### Page Confirmation

 ![The \[gravitypdf\] shortcode in the Gravity Forms page confirmation](https://resources.gravitypdf.com/uploads/2015/10/page-redirect.png)

 The [page confirmation](https://docs.gravityforms.com/configuring-confirmations-in-gravity-forms/#page-confirmations) allows you to redirect users to an existing WordPress page.
 This method is not quite "copy and paste", but it's close.
-To get it functioning you need to copy the sample shortcode found on the [PDF form list](managing-pdfs.md#download-shortcode) and place it on the WordPress page you're sending your user to.
+To get it functioning you need to copy the sample shortcode found on the [PDF form list](managing-pdfs.md) and place it on the WordPress page you're sending your user to.
 Once done, go back to your confirmation configuration and enable the `Pass Field Data Via Query String` option.
 Add `entry={entry_id}` to the field that appears and click save.

 #### Redirect Confirmation

 ![The \[gravitypdf\] shortcode in the Gravity Forms redirect confirmation](https://resources.gravitypdf.com/uploads/2015/10/redirect-confirmation-e1541561008512.png)

 The [redirect confirmation](https://docs.gravityforms.com/configuring-confirmations-in-gravity-forms/#redirect-confirmation) allows you to send the user to another location upon completing their form.
 If you choose, you can redirect the user straight to a PDF.
-To get it functioning you need to copy and paste the sample shortcode found on the [PDF form list](managing-pdfs.md#download-shortcode).
+To get it functioning you need to copy and paste the sample shortcode found on the [PDF form list](managing-pdfs.md).

 :::info
-If using the [signed PDF URL feature](shortcodes.md#signed-attribute) with the redirect method, the `Pass Field Data Via Query String` option will be ignored.
+If using the [signed PDF URL feature](#signed-optional) with the redirect method, the `Pass Field Data Via Query String` option will be ignored.
 :::

 ### Usage in Notifications

 ![Adding the shortcode to notifications](https://resources.gravitypdf.com/uploads/2015/10/notification-example.png)

 Gravity Forms [Notifications](https://docs.gravityforms.com/configuring-notifications-in-gravity-forms/) are automated emails sent after the form is submitted.
-If you would prefer not [sending the PDF as an email attachment](setup-pdf.md#notifications) (usually for security reasons) you can use the `[gravitypdf]` shortcode and create a direct link to the PDF.
+If you would prefer not [sending the PDF as an email attachment](setup-pdf.md#notifications) (usually for security reasons), you can use the `[gravitypdf]` shortcode and create a direct link to the PDF.
 Because of the default [security protocols](pdf-security.md), this method is very effective when the recipient has a WordPress user account.

-If users aren't logged in when completing the form, use the [signed PDF URL feature](shortcodes.md#signed-attribute) or add the shortcode to the [confirmation page](#confirmation) instead.
+If users aren't logged in when completing the form, use the [signed PDF URL feature](#signed-optional) or add the shortcode to the [confirmation page](#confirmation) instead.

 ### Building the Shortcode